 Tom Petty said the waiting is the hardest part, and the Turnpike Commission can attest to that musical proclamation.
 The Mason-Dixon Link, which is the section from the state line to Exit 8 of the Mon-Fayette Expressway, was built in the late 1990s.
-The majority of it opened on March 1, 2000 to traffic.
+The majority of it opened on March 1, 2000, to traffic.
 The exception was the piece from the West Virginia state line to Exit 2.
 That would remain unopened for a little over a decade.
 The reason due to construction of WV 43 taking longer than projected because of finance issues.
-Ironically that problem would be solved during the economic downturn of the latter part of the 2000s.
+Ironically, that problem would be solved during the economic downturn of the latter part of the 2000s.
 ARRA, or economic stimulus, dollars were provided to the states for “shovel-ready” projects.
 Today, PA Turnpike 43 finally opens to West Virginia!

 The West Virginia Department of Transportation was up first at 10:30 AM.
-They brought their starting line-up of dignitaries including Senator Joe Manchin III and Governor Earl Ray Tomblin.
+They brought their starting line-up of dignitaries, including Senator Joe Manchin III and Governor Earl Ray Tomblin.
 Below is footage of the West Virginia ceremony.

 After the cutting of the ribbon, it was time to jump into the provided shuttle buses or your personal vehicle and head back north into Pennsylvania.
 Our ribbon-cutting event was not as long nor as well attended by officials as West Virginia’s.

-The ceremonies marking the end of the 11 year wait for the Mon-Fayette Expressway’s “Mason-Dixon Link” to finally cross the Mason-Dixon Line.
+The ceremonies marking the end of the 11-year wait for the Mon-Fayette Expressway’s “Mason-Dixon Link” to finally cross the Mason-Dixon Line.
 In short, PA Turnpike 43 finally opens to West Virginia!

 The 1980s were a great time to be a kid.
-Sure we didn’t have iPhones or XBoxes or Legos you can control by computer.
+Sure, we didn’t have iPhones or XBoxes or Legos you can control by computer.
 We certainly had other electronic devices to keep us amused.
 I know, I know, we had the Atari 2600.
 However, I’m not referring to anything that required a connection to a TV.
 I’m talking about a toy where you could take control of an 18-wheeler and head eastbound and down, and around, and around.

-Slot cars were a popular past time in the late 1970s and early 1980s.
+Slot cars were a popular pastime in the late 1970s and early 1980s.
 Much like a model railroad, the vehicles were likewise powered by electricity from the tracks they rode upon.
 Just as a model railroad looks like the real-world version, similarly the slot cars use a plastic track that looks like a highway with small wires embedded into it to power the cars.
-As slot cars became increasingly popular, TYCO (not the international conglomerate whose CEO ran it into the ground in the early part of the 21st Century but rather the Mattel division) introduced the HO-scale US 1 Electric Trucking line.
+As slot cars became increasingly popular, TYCO (not the international conglomerate whose CEO ran it into the ground in the early part of the 21st Century, but rather the Mattel division) introduced the HO-scale US 1 Electric Trucking line.